altocodenl/tagaway-mobile/tagaway/lib/readme.md

 -----
 - Home: add tabs for pinned vs recent, remove add hometags button if not on pinned
 - Home: display tags in a better, different way
+- Local: add more tags when tagging so you can tag with multiple tags at the same time
+- Scrollable selection
 - Tutorial (Tom)
 - Add login flow with Google, Apple and Facebook (Tom)